Quick things to know about living in Malta

 Wolt and Bolt Food are the go to places for take-away food and grocery delivery.
 The country is covered in Wolt delivery drivers (much to the irk of the Maltese drivers).
 Both Wolt and Bolt Food also serves as a merchant to place food orders for pick-up, and both have now expanded its delivery service to now cover categories such as: gifts, pet supplies, hardware items, alcohol, electronics, flowers, cosmetics and sports nutrition.

 Much like Wolt Delivery and Bolt Food, Uber Eats covers various take-away and pick-up options and grocery stores.
 However, Bolt Food doesn't cover much non-food related items.
+As convenient as these apps are, please do consider the following negative aspects of them:

 Revolut - Mobile Banking: